Planning to Move to Australia?

 It’s a decisive milestone, one that will literally change your fate.
 In fact, it is so crucial and yet so scary that many people want to tackle it first and then proceed ahead with a skills assessment later.

 Clearing English exam was my worst nightmare.
 I opted to go with Pearson Test of English as everything from exam to result was online and quick.
-However, I had to retake the test several times hoping to achieve an all band 7 and be able to claim 10 points for it.
+However, I had to retake the test several times hoping to achieve my desired score and be able to claim maximum points for english.
 But that didn’t happen, in every test result there was always one show stopper.
 It attempted to crash my dreams.

-I did my researched, read a lot of topics in Google, spoken to a lot of people for advice and kept re-assessing my points and options.
-But, other than clearing the English exam I didn’t find any better alternative to reach 70 points.
+I did my research, read a lot of topics in Google, spoken to a lot of people for advice and kept re-assessing my points and options.
+But, other than clearing the English exam I didn’t find any better alternative to reach the cutoff for getting invite.
 So, I had to turn stumbling blocks into stepping stones.

 I was getting desperate each day, but that didn’t stop me from pursuing my dreams.
-I took some suggestions from one of the PTE Guide and finally after 1 year and 4 unsuccessful attempts I got thorough the exam and cleared it with an average score of 7.5 bands.
+I took some suggestions from one of the PTE Guide and finally after almost 1 year and 4 unsuccessful attempts I got thorough the exam and cleared it with my desired scores.

 Skills assessment, in simple terms, means the evaluation of your qualification and work experience by an authorized assessing authority.
 Each occupation listed on SOL has a different assessing authority.
 In my case, since I used Software Engineer (261313) as my nominated occupation, the assessing authority was Australian Computer Society (ACS).